coderitter/knight-form/README.md

 )
 ```

 Because a form is basically a field you can combine forms into one another.
-Also you can have your form handle not just an object as its value but also an array or a simple number.
+Also you can have your form handle not just an object as its value but also an array or a primitive type.

 ## Customize form elements